jakubklinger/HR-Analytics/README.md

 📊**Number of employees hired each year**

 ## 🎯Business Question
-What is the hiring trend in recent years?
+How many employees were hired each year, and what does this reveal about workforce expansion or contraction?
 Answering that can influence company change their employment strategy.

 ## 🔍 Approach
 The analysis was performed in two steps:
-1. Use SUBSTR function to track the hire year
+1. Use SUBSTR operator to extract the hire year
+2. Count employees hired per year
-2. Group the results by the department name
+3. Group results chronologically

 ## 💻 SQL Query
 ```sql